tuxiedev/prompush/README.md

 # prompush
 Pushing data to Prometheus remote writes from Kafka

-I can probably also describe this project as shoving Kakfa in between  Prometheus and a remote storage system.
+I can probably also describe this project as shoving Kafka in between  Prometheus and a remote storage system.

 ## Getting Started
 * Start the docker-compose of the test services